Withdrawing care

 - where there exists, or there is fear of, physical violence

-- where there is discriminatory behaviour
+- where there is discriminatory behaviour, including racism

 - where there are health and safety hazards e.g. lack of appropriate equipment

-- where the care required is outside the scope of competence or training (another practitioner should be identified who does have the necessary skills and training sought - see below)
+- where the care required is outside the scope of competence or training

 - where there is a conscientious objection